The Historical Timeline of Minimal Surfaces and the Mathematics behind its Defining Property

 It is said that the history of the theory of minimal surfaces begins with Joseph-Louis Lagrange (1736-1813), who studied minimal surfaces in Euclidean 3-space; however, the first nontrivial minimal surface was discovered by Euler in 1744, which we now know as the catenoid (Dillen & Verstraelen, 2000, p.207).
 In 1762, Lagrange analytically derived the minimal surface equation utilizing methods of calculus of variations (Schreck, 2016, p.147).
 The equation of minimal surfaces is as follows:

-for a surface defined by z=(x,y) (Dillen & Verstraelen, 2000, p.207).
+for a surface defined by z=f (x,y) (Dillen & Verstraelen, 2000, p.207).
 Although it was Lagrange who discovered the equation of minimal surfaces, Jean-Baptiste Meusnier (1754-1793) provided the geometrical interpretation of the equation in 1776 (Schreck, 2016, p.147).
 He found that the equation implied that the surface has a “vanishing mean curvature function” (Dillen & Verstraelen, 2000, p.207).
 Furthermore, Meusnier is credited for verifying that the catenoid and helicoid satisfy Lagrange’s equation of minimal surfaces.
 It took decades before there was another major advancement and more minimal surfaces were discovered by Heinrich Scherk (1798-1885) in 1834, including Scherk’s First Surface and Scherk’s Second Surface (Dillen & Verstraelen, 2000, p.207).

 In 1840, Joseph Plateau (1801-1883), a physicist, began his investigation on minimal surfaces and soap films when a servant spilled oil into a container holding a mixture of water and alcohol.
 Plateau observed the oil droplets forming into perfect spheres in the mixture; thus, he conducted several experiments by recreating the spilling of the oil into the water and alcohol mixture and studied the shape of the oil droplets while rotating the mixture (O'Connor & Robertson).
 Eventually, he started using soapy water with glycerine and he submerged wire contours into it.
 He came to the conclusion that the surfaces formed by the soap films were minimal surfaces; however, he did not possess the mathematical skills to study it theoretically (O'Connor & Robertson).
 Therefore, showing the existence of a minimal surface with a given boundary became known as Plateau’s problem, even though it was Lagrange who first shed light on that problem.
 Plateau’s problem went unsolved for some time.
 Mathematicians, specifically Weierstrass, Riemann, and Schwarz, all contributed to solving Plateau’s problem, but it wasn’t until Douglas and Radó individually published their solutions of the problem around 1930 that it was completely solved (O'Connor & Robertson).